 26. Green White Living Room Wood Furniture

-Combining a green and white palette with wood furniture creates a very natural and grounded wood tones can completely change the feel of the room; light oaks and pines keep the space feeling airy and Scandinavian, while dark walnuts and mahoganies add a sense of traditional luxury.
-A green sofa looks particularly stunning next to a live-edge wooden coffee table, as the colors and textures mimic a forest walls provide the necessary neutral backdrop to allow the beauty of the wood grain and the richness of the green upholstery to be the main focus of the room.
+Combining a green and white palette with wood furniture creates a very natural and grounded environment.
+Different wood tones can completely change the feel of the room; light oaks and pines keep the space feeling airy and Scandinavian, while dark walnuts and mahoganies add a sense of traditional luxury.
+A green sofa looks particularly stunning next to a live-edge wooden coffee table, as the colors and textures mimic a forest setting.
+White walls provide the necessary neutral backdrop to allow the beauty of the wood grain and the richness of the green upholstery to be the main focus of the room.

 27. Green White Living Room Black Accents